devsecopsprojects/Aaptatt-hiring-assignment/README.md

 Click on Administration on sonar ui → Security → Users → Click on Tokens and Update Token → Give any name →  click on Generate Token

 copy Token → add sonar token in jenkins under credentials.
-Add docker credentials also in jenkins.
+Add docker credentials also in jenkins.<br>
 In the Sonarqube Dashboard add a quality gate also

 Goto administration –> Configuration–>Webhooks-> create webhook